California Civil Code §1941.1: Landlord Habitability Requirements

 -

-California Civil Code § 1941.1 defines the minimum requirements for habitability, including plumbing, heating, electrical, and sanitary conditions.
+California Civil Code § 1941.1 defines the state’s minimum habitability requirements for residential properties.

 -